Artist Spotlight: Sargent Claude Johnson

 1

-Not content with mastering such different mediums, he worked on both minute and massive scales.
-For example, his 1945 terracotta sculpture The Cat, is roughly the size of a shoebox, while his cast stone mural at George Washington High School runs the width of a football field.
+In addition to mastering different mediums, he also created art in a wide range of sizes, from small to massive.
+For example, his 1945 terracotta sculpture The Cat is roughly the size of a shoebox, while his cast stone mural at George Washington High School in San Francisco runs the width of a football field.

 The Cat is roughly the size of a shoebox.